-The Federal Railroad Administration has encouraged the states to reduce the number of accidents at highway-rail crossings by the consolidation of redundant and unnecessary at-grade crossings.
+The Federal Railroad Administration (FRA) has encouraged the states to reduce the number of accidents at highway-rail crossings by the consolidation of redundant and unnecessary at-grade crossings.
 In order to reduce the number of redundant at-grade crossings, the Rail Safety Section of the Public Utility Commission is requesting assistance in identifying those crossings.

 If you know of potentially redundant at-grade public highway-rail crossings, please provide us with the names and locations of those crossings by completing the Highway-Rail Public Grade Crossing form.